-ATTACHING THE TEMPORARY HARVEST TAG
+ATTACHING THE CITES HARVEST TAG

-You must attach the temporary alligator harvest tag to the alligator carcass within six (6) inches of the tip of the tail (see diagram to the right).
-The harvest tag must remain attached to the alligator hide at all times until validation of the hide by a WRD Game Management Office.
-Please note, it is difficult to cut through an alligator's hide, so take your time and be careful not to cut yourself.
-Also, be sure to clamp your harvest tag across the underside of the tail to avoid jeopardizing the ability to skin the hide.
+When the CITES tag arrives, attach it to the alligator carcass within six (6) inches of the tip of the tail (see illustration).
+Also, be sure to clamp the tag across the underside of the tail to avoid jeopardizing the ability to skin the hide.